TobleMiner/shoreline/README.md

 -l <listen threads>	Number of threads used to listen for incoming connections (default 10) -f <frontend>		Frontend to use as a display.
 May be specified multiple times.
 Use -f ? to list available frontends
 ```

-## Resizing

-While you can resize the shoreline output window while running doing so might significantly reduce the performance of the numa shoreline version until shoreline is restarted.
-This bug exists because shoreline normally takes great care to allocate memory used by threads on memory sticks directly connected to the cores running the threads.
-But when
-the window is resized the resize event is handled by the main thread.
-This leads to the main thread reallocating the framebuffers used by the threads, destroying the cpu node
-locality of the buffers.

 # Performance